rachelhollis/bikesharing/README.md

 ![images/ending_locations.png](images/ending_locations.png)

 Bike usage is exponentially higher in the known tourist areas of Manhattan.
 Supplying bikes around these areas is extremely important in keeping the service accessible.

+# Summary

+In a busy, tourist heavy, metropolitain city, the bikeshare service is successful, even in one of the hottest months of the year.
+Further analysis on winter months would be beneficial in determining the success year long.
+However, the users are predominately male.
+While they are a reliable market, reaching potential female customers could be instrumental.

+Further analysis of the data that could produce a successful campaign:
+- Analyze every month, not just August by:
+  - comparing total usages by months
+  - comparing duration by months
+  - determine if school has an impact on usage
+- Analyze usage by Age